paulirotta/async_cargo_mcp/README.md

 [SignalWhisperer's cargo-mcp](https://github.com/SignalWhisperer/cargo-mcp)

-## Note for Future AI Coding Tools
+## Note for AI Coding Tools

-**Testing Code Changes in VS Code**: When making modifications to this codebase, you can live test your changes directly in VS Code:
+**Testing Code Changes in an MCP Server: When making modifications to this codebase, you can live test your changes directly in for example the VS Code integrated MCP Server:

 1. Run `cargo build --release` to compile your changes
-2. Ask the user to restart VS Code so the MCP server reloads with your updated code
+2. Ask the user to restart VS Code or other MCP server to restart with updated code
-3. You can then test your modifications by calling the async-cargo-mcp tools directly in the VS Code environment
+3. You can then test your modifications by calling the `async-cargo-mcp` tools directly in the VS Code environment

-This workflow allows for rapid iteration and real-time verification of changes without external setup.
+This workflow allows for rapid iteration and real-time verification of recent changes without external setup.